oddbird/css-sandbox/src/layers/guide.md

   key: guide
   title: Draft Outline for an (In)Complete Guide
   parent: layers
-warn: false
-note: |
+warn: |
+  This is an initial draft,
-  This is a work-in-progress draft document, working towards a more complete guide that can be published elsewhere.
+  working towards a more complete guide that will be published on [CSS Tricks](https://css-tricks.com/).
+  This page will be replaced by a link to the final guide once it has been published.
 ---

 ## Introduction: what (and why) are cascade layers?